-A major consists of a minimum of ten courses beyond the intermediate language level, including: - 301(or 303-304) - 302 (for students entering in the Fall 2010 or after) - 305 and 306 - 312 and 400 - at least two courses from those numbered 325, 328, 331, 333, 335, or 340 - one course from History 218, History 218-GC, or German 120.
-WGS/German 351 (Women in Nazism) also counts for major credit with the approval of the instructor.
-Majors preparing to teach German in secondary schools must also take Education 304, Techniques of Teaching, and Curriculum of Secondary German (does not count toward German major).
-No more than three courses taken in Cologne may count toward the major.
+A minor consists of a minimum of six courses, including: - 201: Intermediate German (if relevant) - 202: Intermediate German (if relevant) - 301: Advanced German - 302: Advanced German - Any 300-level course taught in German above the 302 level.
+Students who place into 201 will be permitted to take no more than one course in English that counts toward the minor.
+Students who place into 301 will be permitted to take two courses in English that count toward the minor.
+These courses are listed above under the German Major and include GER-240.
+For students completing their degree prior to May 2014 Requirements German 202 or equivalent proficiency is considered a prerequisite to all higher-numbered German courses, unless specified otherwise.
+Major Requirements: A major consists of a minimum of ten courses beyond the intermediate language level, including: - 301(or 303-304) - 302 (for students entering in the Fall 2010 or after) - 305 and 306 - 312 and 400 - at least two courses from those numbered 240, 325, 331, 333, 335, or 340 - one course from History 218, History 218-GC, or German 120.
 Majors must spend at least one semester studying in an approved program in a German-speaking country.
 Majors who take a study abroad program may count no more than three courses per semester or six courses for the year toward the major and must take at least two German courses in their senior year.
 Majors who, by the end of the junior year, have not demonstrated a satisfactory level of competency in the reading, writing, speaking, and listening comprehension of German, as determined by the department's staff, will be assigned such additional work as considered necessary and appropriate to the attainment of such competency by the end of the senior year.
 Minor Requirements: